nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 All of the functionality of Topology has been moved to the standard functions.
 In fact, there is no longer a Topology module in PyNEST.
-The functions that are specific for Topology are now in the ``nest`` module.
+The functions for creating spatially arranged neuronal networks are now in the ``nest`` module.

 Create spatially distributed nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating spatially distributed nodes are now done with the standard ``nest.Create()`` function.
+Creating spatially distributed nodes is now handled by with the standard ``nest.Create()`` function.
 Arguments of node creation have also been changed to make creating populations with and without spatial information more unified.
 To create nodes with spatial positions, ``nest.Create()`` must be provided with the